 Radio Color Picker

-This is another simple enhancement to the regular CSS radio button design that stands out in an appealing manner.
-With the use of clean and eye-pleasing color background, the creator has made use of a material based card to place the buttons on.
+This is another simple enhancement to the regular CSS radio button design that stands out.
+With a clean and eye-pleasing color background, the creator has used a material based card to place the buttons on.
 The buttons however works with a simple mechanism where you can select only one option at a time just as with the regular ones.
 Fonts are also kept to the simple side to ensure the primary focus here are the animated buttons.
 All of these are based off the advanced CSS and HTML structure with no reliance of JS.
 This makes this template easier to understand and replicate on your site.
 Follow the link below to get a more in-depth view on all of the structure overall.

 Responsive Toggle Switch